2026 Hourly Wage Inflation Calculator Table

 How Inflation Impacts You

 Economists can measure the impact of inflation on consumers in a number of ways.
-You’ve probably seen articles discussing college tuition vs. inflation, which show how American incomes have not kept up rising education costs.
+You’ve probably seen articles discussing college tuition vs. inflation, which show how American incomes have not kept up with rising education costs.
 Other metrics tell similar stories.

 Let’s look at a few different metrics that reveal how consumers may feel the impact of inflation.

-Recommended: What is The Difference Between Transunion and Equifax
+Recommended: What Is The Difference Between TransUnion and Equifax?

 How Your Wage Is Doing Relative to the Housing Market

 Inflation can sneak up on consumers when prices at grocery stores rise slightly.
 But they really feel it when making a large purchase, such as buying a home.
-People who have saved for many years to buy a house find that their income and savings are no longer enough to reach their home buying goals.
+People who have saved for many years to buy a house find that their income and savings are no longer enough to reach their home-buying goals.

-That’s because median home prices have far outstripped median wages: Nationwide home prices have grown 121% since 1960, while household income increased only 29%.
+That’s because median home prices have far outstripped median wages: Nationwide, the median sales price of a new house rose from $17,800 in 1963 to $403,000 in early 2026 — a roughly 2,165% increase — while median family income rose from $6,249 in 1963 to $105,800 in 2024 — about a 1,600% increase.
 This may have been great news for our parents and grandparents, who saw their real estate investments soar.
 But for today’s first-time homebuyers, it’s a disaster.

 Also, mortgage interest rates can rise during periods of inflation.

-Recommended: Should I Sell My House Now or Wait
+Recommended: Should I Sell My House Now or Wait?

 How Your Wage Is Doing Relative to Gold